Michigan, Illinois, 5 other NCAA teams in Gavitt Tipoff - News Break

 Michigan, Illinois, 5 other NCAA teams in Gavitt Tipoff

-NEW YORK (AP) — Michigan, Illinois and five other teams that earned berths in the NCAA Tournament will play in the sixth annual Gavitt Tipoff Games in mid-November.

-The Big East and Big Ten conferences announced the matchups for the eight games Thursday.
-The games will be televised on FS1 or BTN.

-The Wolverines and Illini earned No. 1 seeds in the tournament this past March.
+NEW YORK (AP) — Michigan, Illinois and five other teams that earned berths in the NCAA Tournament will play in the sixth annual Gavitt Tipoff Games in mid November.
+The Big East and Big Ten conferences announced the matchups for the eight games on Thursday.
+The Wolverines and Fighting Illini earned No. 1 seeds in the NCAA Tournament this past March.
 Creighton, Michigan State, Ohio State, Rutgers and Wisconsin also played in the tournament.
+The early-season series between the two conferences is named in honor of Hall of Famer Dave Gavitt.www.wcn247.com

 Comments / 0